yerboygiles/RoboSub2020-21/README.md

     Roll_D = 0.0
 ```

-All these variables are for very specific calculations, so I will walk through how it all comes together.
-First of all, the constants such as *GYRO: int = 0* is for accessing the Gyroscopic data from the arrays that are 2-dimensional.
-Gyro data is at 1st index 0, 2nd index 0->2, and position data is at 1st index 0, 2nd index 0->2.
-The *YAW*/*PITCH*/*ROLL* variables are for accessing the 2nd index, so I can ensure the right data goes into the right index at any given time through readability.
+All these variables are for very specific calculations, so I will walk
+through how it all comes together.
+First of all, the constants such as
+*GYRO: int = 0* is for accessing the Gyroscopic data from the arrays
+that are 2-dimensional.
+Gyro data is at 1st index 0, 2nd index 0->2,
+and position data is at 1st index 0, 2nd index 0->2.
+The *YAW, PITCH,*
+ and *ROLL* variables are for accessing the 2nd index, so I can ensure the right data goes into the right index at any given time through readability.
 The *Error* variables are for PID calculations, which you can read in the program.
 It is pretty straight forward.
 The other variables are easy to interpret cause their use is in their name.

 ```